deco3500-2017/Genius/README.md

 ### Stage 6:
 The app was told that it cannot see the music part by tutor, it is too deep in the app to find out, so we make it clear to see it.

+## Conclusion
+Music is at everyone's heart.
+Elders like to keep themselves busy by playing games, listening to music, gardening ,cooking etc. They like to meet people and talk to them.
+Being away from family,friends and children sometimes feels painful.They need someone to talk and listen to them.
+MusicLife App gives them an opportunity to meet people and grow socially and emotionally.It has very easy interactions that does not require them to learn to use.Elders listen to music of their time and thatt too categorised according to mood.
+They get a chance to meet people with the same mood and near to them.MusicLife works as a therapy to promote happiness and friendship among elders.They can find their happiness in others happiness and encourage each other when they are sad.It definetly brings in music of care and share into their lives.

 ## References
 Hays, T. and Minichiello, V. (2005).
 The meaning of music in the lives of older people: a qualitative study.
 Psychology of Music, 33(4), pp.437-451.